-The identity of the designated agency if there is one.

-- (a1) The clerk may not enter an order appointing a guardian for an incapacitated person unless the clerk finds that the ward's identified needs cannot be met adequately by means other than appointment of a guardian. - (a2) The clerk shall grant to a guardian only those powers necessitated by the ward's limitations and demonstrated needs and make appointive or other orders that encourage the development of the ward's maximum self-reliance and independence. - (b) If the clerk orders a limited guardianship as authorized by G.S.
-35A-1212(a), the clerk may order that the ward retain certain legal rights and privileges to which the ward was entitled before the ward was adjudged incompetent.incapacitated.
-Any order of limited guardianship shall include findings as to the nature and extent of the ward's incompetence-incapacity as it relates to the ward's need for a guardian or guardians. - (c) The clerk shall issue the guardian or guardians letters of appointment as provided in G.S.
+- When appointing a guardian, the clerk shall enter an order setting forth: - (1) The nature of the guardianship or guardianships to be created and the name of the person or entity appointed to fill each guardianship; and - (2) The powers and duties of the guardian or guardians, which shall include, unless the clerk orders otherwise, (i) with respect to a guardian of the person and general guardian, the powers and duties provided under G.S.
+35A, Article 8, and (ii) with respect to a guardian of the estate and general guardian, the powers, and duties provided under G.S.
+35A, Article 9 and Subchapter III; and - (3) The identity of the designated agency if there is one. - The clerk may not enter an order appointing a guardian for an incapacitated person (a1) unless the clerk finds that the ward's identified needs cannot be met adequately by means other than appointment of a guardian. - (a2) The clerk shall grant to a guardian only those powers necessitated by the ward's limitations and demonstrated needs and make appointive or other orders that encourage the development of the ward's maximum self-reliance and independence. - If the clerk orders a limited guardianship as authorized by G.S.
+35A-1212(a), the clerk may order that the ward retain certain legal rights and privileges to which the ward was entitled before the ward was adjudged incompetent incapacitated.
+Any order of limited guardianship shall include findings as to the nature and extent of the ward's incompetence incapacity as it relates to the ward's need for a guardian or guardians. - The clerk shall issue the guardian or guardians letters of appointment as provided in (c) G.S.
 35A-1206." - SECTION 13.
-This act becomes effective October 1, 2008, and applies to proceedings filed or pending on or after that date.
+This act becomes effective October 1, 2009, and applies to proceedings filed or pending on or after that date.